Nimble Freelancer

 A wireless network can be linked to a wired network, allowing two wireless networks with differing equipment to be bridged.
 Wireless access points come with a “bridge” or a “repeater” mode.

 Place both routers in the exact location and connect them using an Ethernet connection.
-Then, link the routers by plugging one end of the Ethernet wire into any LAN port on the primary router and the other end into the LAN port on the back of the additional router.
+Then, the routers are linked by plugging one end of the Ethernet wire into any LAN port on the primary router and the other end into the LAN port on the back of the additional router.

-How Do I Use Two ISP on the Same Network?
+How Do I Use Two ISPs on the Same Network?

 Installing a router specifically designed for such a purpose is the direct way to use two high-speed internet connections on a home network.
-Merging the two can total up the individual speeds of two Internet connections.
+Merging the two can increase the individual speeds of the two Internet connections.

 For internet connections, multi-homing routers have two or more WAN ports.
 They automatically manage both the fail-over and load-balancing aspects of connection sharing.
 On the other hand, these high-end solutions are built for corporations rather than households and might be challenging.
 These items may not operate as well as advertised because of the inherent overhead of managing such connections.
 They’re also a lot more expensive than standard home network routers.